 More uses for dulce de leche

-- Swirled into cheesecake batter before baking.
+- Swirl some dulce into cheesecake batter before baking.

 - Rim a cocktail glass for a caramel appletini.

-- Warmed and drizzled over apple pie.
+- Serve it warmed over apple pie.

-- Spooned over Autumn Spiced Baked Pears
+- Try spooning some over Autumn Spiced Baked Pears.

-4 Ways To Make Homemade Dulce De Leche
+Homemade Dulce De Leche (3 methods)

 - 14 ounce can sweetened condensed milk